T-KibCode/MilestoneProject-3/README.md

 # Mobile Responsive

 The App I've designed is fully mobile responsive for all users and has been tested within multiple browers to ensure its effectiveness.

+# Deployment

+The App has been deployed using Heroku and can be found at the following link: https://news-flash.herokuapp.com/.
+I used the following steps to deploy the app to Heroku:
+- Log into the Heroku website and create a new app.
+- Select the region closest to you.
+- Click on the Deploy tab and select Heroku Git as the deployment method.
+- Install the Heroku CLI and log into your account using the command heroku login -i.
+- Create a requirements.txt file using the command pip3 freeze > requirements.txt.
+- Create a Procfile using the command echo web: python app.py > Procfile.
+- Add and commit the files to Git using the commands git add . and git commit -m "Initial commit".
+- Add the Heroku app as a remote using the command heroku git:remote -a <news-flash>.
+- Push the files to Heroku using the command git push heroku master.
+- Set the IP and PORT environment variables in the Heroku Config Vars.
+- Click on the Deploy Tab and click on Enable Automatic Deploys.
+- Link the App to the GitHub repository using the Connect to GitHub option.
+- Click on Deploy Branch to deploy the app to Heroku.
+- Check that the app now deplys when a commit is made to github.

 # Special Thanks